Children's indoor activities in Kent for when it rains

-Timetables will alter depending on the time of year with special event days involving character favourites like Peppa Pig, Thomas the Tank Engine or Santa Claus at Christmas requiring an additional charge and advanced booking.
+Timetables will alter depending on the time of year with special event days involving character favourites like Peppa Pig or Thomas the Tank Engine requiring an additional charge and advanced booking.

 While Kent is full of things to do outside it does have its fair share of indoor tourist attractions.